Location of OBA film 4:3

 Some tourist lodges impose gill net bans on their stretches of rocky shoreline, more to conserve fish for snorkellers and divers than to protect cobras, but even these local rules are openly flounted by fishermen.

-No indepth survey of this endangered subspecies has been carried out and the most recent published observations appear to be those of Madsen and Osterkamp (1982) who encountered cobras whilst working on another endemic snake serpent.
+No indepth survey of this endangered subspecies has been carried out and the most recent published observations appear to be those of Madsen and Osterkamp (1982) who encountered cobras whilst working on another endemic lake serpent.
 Storm's water cobra may be on the verge of extinction and virtually nothing is being done to prevent its loss.

 Storm's water cobra, Naja annulata stormsi